small0live/minerva-wp/Analysis/README.md

 # Analysis

-Analysis is conducted in R. The scripts in this folder can be applied to data from the Word Puzzles Experiment
+Analysis is conducted in R. The scripts in this folder can be applied to data from the Word Puzzles Experiment.

 ## Nominal Groups